Updated 17 Sep 2017

 “If there’s one thing I’ve learned about DNA testing, it is that patience is required.”
 I wrote those words two years ago, in June 2015, in the first of this series of articles (see Putting the genes into genealogy – Part 1).
 In the same article, I described genetic genealogy as “a waiting game”.
 Well, I may not have been entirely patient over the last couple of years, but the long wait has been worthwhile.
 We have some answers regarding the ancestry of the Atcherley family.
 And, inevitably, some more questions!

 I launched the Atcherley Surname DNA Project at Family Tree DNA (FTDNA) in August 2015.
-Back then, I suggested on this site’s new DNA page (which now needs a re-write) that we might learn whether the Atcherleys were natives of Shropshire, or maybe descendants of Norman invaders.
+Back then, I suggested on this site’s (then new) DNA page that we might learn whether the Atcherleys were natives of Shropshire, or maybe descendants of Norman invaders.
 I also hoped that we would find out “whether the Atcherleys of northern Shropshire were from the same stock as the Atchleys from the south of the county, or the Ackerleys of Cheshire.”
 Additionally, I opined that “DNA testing may even throw up surprises which haven’t been considered!”